 Unknowns: A Celebrated (and Necessary) Part of Software Development

 Software and communication are a pair of climbers tied together, scaling a cliff (a project, in this analogy) in tandem.
-Becoming an expert developer isn’t about being mechanically good at writing code, it’s about being good at communication in the face of team dynamics, shifting objectives, and the elephant in the repository: Unknowns.
+Becoming an expert developer isn’t about being mechanically good at writing code, it’s about being good at communication in the face of team dynamics, shifting objectives, and the elephant in the repository: unknowns.

 As you can probably guess, the things a project team doesn’t know are a recurring source of trouble — but that doesn’t have to be the case.
-Hidden in those gaps are the two things applications strive for: Value and innovation.
+Hidden in those gaps are the two things applications strive for: value and innovation.

 In this white paper, we’ll take a deep dive into embracing unknowns, covering: